-You probably said “yes.”
-But you might actually be wrong.
+You probably said, “Yes.”
+But you might be wrong.
 Many people in a landmark 1999 psychology experiment failed to see the gorilla.
 The experiment helped to show the existence of a fascinating phenomenon called “inattentional blindness.”
 It’s something that affects all of us.
 No matter how often we tell ourselves that we will see the gorilla, our brains may miss it.

-This video is all about inattentional blindness and how it affects our everyday lives.
-The more you are aware of inattentional blindness, the more aware you will be of people who try and manipulate it for their personal gain.
+This page is about inattentional blindness and how it affects our everyday lives.
+The more you are aware of inattentional blindness, the more aware you will be of people trying to manipulate it for their gain.

 What is Inattentional Blindness?